If My Mother Can Do Social Media So Can Your Business

 Now she says that Facebook helps her relax after a long day of work.
 It’s also the best way to share her passion for books, art, travelling and gardening with her little community.
 Zuckerberg knew what he was doing when he started all this, I must say.

-When I used to work as a social media marketer, I got to meet all kinds of clients with different goals and expectations when it comes to their social media marketing strategy.
+When I used to work as a social media marketer, I got to meet all kinds of clients with different goals and expectations when it came to their social media marketing strategy.
 One thing they all had in common is that they were struggling to gather an audience or to engage with the one they already had.
-In the meanwhile, my mother’s posts were receiving likes and comments almost effortlessly.
+In the meanwhile, my mother’s posts were effortlessly receiving likes and comments.

 How can that be?
 It’s simple: she instinctively follows the basic rules of good social media marketing.
 She understands her audience, posts regularly, curates her content, expresses her unique style all throughout her copy, and starts conversations on topics both her and her followers care about.